shibatch/tlfloat/CODE_OF_CONDUCT.md

 ultimately public scrutiny that determines whether the objectives of the guidelines are being followed.
 Also, the project has its own policy and philosophy independent of this.
-Educational and research institutions are generally believed to support OSS operations directly or indirectly by the nature of their work.
+Educational and research institutions are generally believed to support FOSS operations directly or indirectly by the nature of their work.
 Thus, it can be assumed that whether they are taking specific actions to deter free-riding is not an issue.
-In reality, however, in many cases, even educational and research institutions do not support OSS operations in their work content.
-Some institutions clearly disregard their contribution to OSS projects.
+In reality, however, in many cases, even educational and research institutions do not support FOSS operations in their work content.
+Some institutions clearly disregard their contribution to FOSS projects.
 In such cases, free-riding should be considered a problem even for educational and research institutions.
-I hope that the status of support for OSS by educational and research institutions, including indirect ones, will become visible.
+I hope that the status of support for FOSS by educational and research institutions, including indirect ones, will become visible.

-There is another reason why companies should pay for the maintenance of OSS.
+There is another reason why companies should pay for the maintenance of FOSS.
 Public goods such as flood control and public road construction are usually paid for by taxpayers.
-However, if we try to do the same with OSS maintenance, we will undoubtedly see terrible results.
-Because it is difficult to evaluate which OSS is useful, large amounts of taxpayer money will be spent on maintenance of software that no one has ever heard of.
-There is also a problem that it is difficult to coordinate among the countries to which the members belong, since the development of OSS takes place across countries.
+However, if we try to do the same with FOSS maintenance, we will undoubtedly see terrible results.
+Because it is difficult to evaluate which FOSS is useful, large amounts of taxpayer money will be spent on maintenance of software that no one has ever heard of.
+There is also a problem that it is difficult to coordinate among the countries to which the members belong, since the development of FOSS takes place across countries.
 By having companies fund software that is valuable to them, we can expect that truly valuable software will be funded.